sanderlab/tumorcomparer/inst/shinyApp/www/files/about.md

 #### Input files

 NOTE: You do NOT have to provide input files for all data types (expression: exp, mutation: mut, copy number: cna).
 Make sure either ALL files for a data type are included OR NONE of them are included, based on your available data.

 * tumor_mut.txt: a file with binary mutation data for tumors
-* tumor_cna.txt: a file with GISTIC data for tumors; this can be 5-values (-2, -1, 0, 1, 2)
+* tumor_cna.txt: a file with GISTIC data for tumors; this can be 5-values (-2, -1, 0, 1, 2) or continuous
 * tumor_exp.txt: a file with gene expression data for tumors
 * cell_line_mut.txt: See corresponding tumor file
 * cell_line_exp.txt: See corresponding tumor file